-The School is located within the Faculty of Technology, Engineering and the Environment at Millennium Point in the heart of Birmingham.
+The School is located within the Faculty of Technology, Engineering and the Built Environment at Millennium Point Building part of the City Centre Campus in the heart of Birmingham.
 Millennium Point was built as a focus for science, technology and education within Birmingham and the wider region and provides an excellent context for exploring advanced technology.